-If you are considering this procedure we encourage you to schedule a consultation with one of our plastic surgeons.
-During this visit they will listen to your concerns and discuss your options.
-They will tell you whether you are a suitable candidate for a breast augmentation procedure and inform you of the potential risks of the procedure.
+If you are considering breast augmentation procedure we encourage you to complete this Surgical Consultation Intake Form.
+Dr. Burnett will tell you whether you are a suitable candidate for a breast augmentation procedure and inform you of the potential risks of the procedure.
 There is a great variety in breast shapes and features and each breast implant procedure must be custom tailored for the patient to get the best possible result.
 You will also have a chance to view before and after photo albums of patients who have undergone procedures similar to what you are considering.

 Breast Augmentation Photo Gallery